Asteroid is a set of utilities to make it easier to develop Groovy AST transformations.

 When coding an AST transformation you always check that the first node

-and the second is the type of ASTNode
+is an AnnotationNode and the second is the type of ASTNode you

 expected to be annotated by the first node.
 Instead of coding that you